Implementation of the new General Data Protection Regulation (GDPR)

 Data Protection Concept

-In order to ensure an appropriate Data Protection standard for CoBi in accordance with the Data Protection Regulations of the Federal Government and the states, all technical and organisational measures taken have been laid down in a Data Protection Concept.
-The Data Protection Concept was provided by the DKMS as operator of the CoBi and has been evaluated by the TMF e.V. with a positive vote.
+In order to ensure an appropriate Data Protection standard for the CoBi in accordance with the Data Protection Regulations of the Federal Government and the states, all technical and organisational measures taken have been laid down in a Data Protection Concept.
+The Data Protection Concept was provided by the DKMS Group gGmbH as operator of the CoBi and has been evaluated by the TMF e.V. with a positive vote.
 Thus the Data Protection Concept is aligned with the Data Security Manual of the TMF e.V., which was coordinated with the data security representatives of the Federation and the countries.

-All cooperating and contractual partners of CoBi are obliged to maintain secrecy and to comply with the Data Protection Concept or must ensure the IT security measures taken by them in their own Data Protection Concept.
+All cooperating and contractual partners of the CoBi are obliged to maintain secrecy and to comply with the Data Protection Concept or must ensure the IT security measures taken by them in their own Data Protection Concept.

-The Data Protection Concept of CoBi describes not only the separate storage of the data records (personal identifying data, medical data and data concerning sample analysis) but also the measures taken to protect the data against virtual or physical intrusion (password control, backup copies, alarm system, etc.).
+The Data Protection Concept of the CoBi describes not only the separate storage of the data records (personal identifying data, medical data and data concerning sample analysis) but also the measures taken to protect the data against virtual or physical intrusion (password control, backup copies, alarm system, etc.).
 Since the personal identifying data is managed in a separate database by the Trusted Third Party, access to this participant data is only possible for the treatment centre.
 The CoBi database contains exclusively encrypted, so-called pseudonymised data concerning the medical treatment of the participant and their sample analysis.
-These encrypted data records can be accessed by authorized employees of the treatment centre and by persons authorized by the DKMS for control purposes.
+These encrypted data records can be accessed by authorized employees of the treatment centre and by persons authorized by the DKMS Group gGmbH for control purposes.